-And with that line of dialogue, Night of the Living Dead (NotLD) (1968) entered the cultural lexicon, producing five sequels and an entire subgenre within horror that’s still thriving.
-Today, horror collectors can rejoice with the Criterion Collection release of the 4K digital restoration of NotLD on Blu-Ray.
-Even after nearly 50 years, George A. Romero’s low-budget, black-and-white zombie film is arguably one of the most influential horror films in the genre.
+And with that line of dialogue, Night of the Living Dead entered popular cultural lexicon.
+To date, Romero’s zombie masterpiece has produced five sequels and its own thriving horror subgenre.
+Earlier in 2018, horror collectors rejoiced with the Criterion Collection release of Night of the Living Dead on Blu-Ray.
+Even after 50 years, George A. Romero’s low-budget, black-and-white zombie film is one of the most influential horror films in the genre.

-Horror fans and film buffs alike are familiar with the story behind the film – the small budget, the on-location sites in rural Pennsylvania, and the local actors and director’s friends who rounded out the cast.
+Horror fans know the story behind the film.
+Romero made his masterpiece with a small budget, on-location sites in rural Pennsylvania, and local actors and friends.
 Few horror films have received the same level of attention in academic writing.
-Romero’s feature film debut has been analyzed and interpreted as a commentary on race relations, a window into civil breakdown, and an apocalyptic narrative on Cold War anxieties, among others (Dillard, 1987; Poole, 2011; Towlson, 2014).
+Romero’s landmark film debut has been interpreted as a commentary on a range of social issues.
+For example, several essays have examined the film as a commentary race relations.
+Other academic works see the movie as a window into civil breakdown.
+Conversely, other critics describe Night of the Living Dead asan apocalyptic narrative on the Cold War (Dillard, 1987; Poole, 2011; Towlson, 2014).

 A Horror Subgenre with a Long History

-Romero’s NotLD was not the first zombie film nor was it the first film to infuse the walking dead with a social commentary.
+Of course, Romero’s Living Dead was not the first film to infuse the walking dead with social commentary.
 Two of the earliest films to feature a zombie narrative were Victor Halperin’s White Zombie (1932) and Jacques Tourneur’s I Walked with a Zombie (1943).
-While it has a mixed-to-negative critical legacy, the Bela Lugosi-vehicle, White Zombie, is credited as the first true feature-length zombie film (Vuckovic & Romero, 2011).
-A decade late director Jacques Tourneur and producer Val Lewton released I Walked with a Zombie for RKO Pictures, a film that has garnered a much more positive critical legacy.
+While it has a mixed-to-negative critical legacy, the Bela Lugosi-vehicle, White Zombie, is considered the first true feature-length zombie film (Vuckovic & Romero, 2011).
+A decade late director Jacques Tourneur and producer Val Lewton released I Walked with a Zombie for RKO Pictures.

-Both films established much of the early zombie mythology in the horror genre, borrowing and misrepresenting religious traditions from Haitian culture and the practice of voodoo or ‘Vodou’ (Davis, 1988).
-White Zombieand I Walked With a Zombie also both set their stories on sugar cane plantations where the undead are used as servants evoking themes of colonialism, slavery, and anti-capitalism.
+Both films established much of the early zombie mythology in the horror genre.
+In doing so, they borrowed and misrepresented religious traditions from Haitian culture and the practice of voodoo or ‘Vodou’ (Davis, 1988).
+In addition, White Zombie and I Walked With a Zombie also both set their stories on sugar cane plantations.
+Specifically, the undead are servants evoking themes of colonialism, slavery, and anti-capitalism.
 Links between zombies and voodoo were a fixture in zombie films right up until Hammer Films released Plague of the Zombies in 1967.

-One of Romero’s major, and most noted contributions, to the horror genre were the changes to the zombie narrative he introduced in NotLD.
-Dropping the Voodoo origins established decades earlier, Romero’s zombies (the word zombie is never actually mentioned in NotLD) are cannibals whose bite transforms others into the “living dead”.
-While a random news broadcast in the the film speculates that the ‘outbreak’ may be the result of radiation from a space probe returning from Venus, Romero never offers any explicit explanation.
+Arguably, Romero’s major contribution to horror was how he adapted the zombie narrative in Night of the Living Dead.
+First, Romero dropped the Voodoo origins established decades earlier.
+Interestingly, Romero never uses the word zombie in Living Dead.
+In contrast, Romero’s ‘ghouls’ are cannibals whose bite transforms others into the “living dead”.
+Random news broadcasts speculate that the ‘outbreak’ may be the result of radiation from a space probe returning from Venus.
+Yet Romero never offers any explicit explanation.

-In this respect, Romero has created a movie monster that acts as a blank template, more so than other cinematic monsters, for future filmmakers to project any range of causes and social commentary.
-Subsequent films have used the zombie narrative to explore societal anxieties ranging from environmental contagions to viral outbreaks.
-Canadian zombie film, Pontypool (2009) even cleverly suggests that patterns of speech ‘infect’ listeners, using zombies as a metaphor for the increasing social decay and/or laziness in our language.
+In this respect, Romero created a movie monster that acts as a blank template.
+As compared to other cinematic monsters, filmmakers have since used the zombie narrative to explore a range of social issues.
+To date, zombie films films have touched on societal anxieties ranging from environmental contagions to viral outbreaks.
+Canadian zombie film, Pontypool even suggests that patterns of speech ‘infect’ listeners, using zombies as a metaphor for the increasing social decay and/or laziness in our language.

 Indie, DIY Horror Film-Making

-In addition to changing the zombie narrative, Romero’s NotLD (1968) played a role in ushering in a new way of making horror films.
-Jon Towlson (2014) notes that NotLD was one of several independently produced films that marked a shift way from the studio horror universe of Universal Pictures and Hammer Studios that had previously dominated the horror genre.
+In addition to changing the zombie narrative, Night of the Living Dead ushered in a new way of making horror films.
+Jon Towlson (2014) notes that Living Dead was one of several independently produced films that marked a shift in horror film-making.
+To some extent, Romero loosened the grip on the genre previously held by big studios like Universal Pictures and Hammer Film Productions.

-Romero’s NoTLD was pure low-budget, guerrilla filmmaking at its finest, allowing more room in the genre for unique visions.
-Other filmmakers were certainly breaking similar ground; Herk Harvey’s Carnival of Souls (1962) was at the very least a spiritual predecessor to NotLD.
-Yet while NotLD was a low-budget effort it was a box office success and, to some extent, one can make the case for Romero paving the way for future filmmakers like Tobe Hooper and John Carpenter to make film like Texas Chainsaw Massacre and Halloween, respectively.
+That is, Romero’s Night of the Living Dead was low-budget, guerrilla film-making at its finest.
+Simply put, his movie made more room in the genre for unique visions.
+Other filmmakers were certainly breaking similar ground.
+Certainly, Herk Harvey’s Carnival of Souls (1962) was at the very least a spiritual predecessor to Night of the Living Dead.
+Yet while Living Dead was a low-budget effort it was also box office success.
+To some extent, Romero paved the way for 1970’s horror classics like Texas Chainsaw Massacre and Halloween.

-Romero’s NotLD is also a benchmark horror film for pushing boundaries at the time for onscreen violence and taboo subject matter.
-Other filmmakers were pushing boundaries in the 1960s with both their subject matter and visual representations of violence.
-Hammer Films were shocking audiences a decade earlier with full technicolor blood in their versions of Curse of Frankenstein and Horror of Dracula, while Alfred Hitchcock shocked audiences with the lurid sexual content and shocking murders in Psycho (1960).
-Herschell Gordon Lewis’ Blood Feast (1963), with its low-budget blood and gore, laid the foundations for the splatter films that would later find homes in grindhouse cinemas in the 1970s.
+In addition, Night of the Living Dead pushed the boundaries of onscreen violence and taboo subject matter.
+Other filmmakers were also experimenting in the 1960’s with subject matter and representations of violence.
+For instance, Hammer Films tested the public appetite for violence a decade earlier with full technicolor blood in Curse of Frankenstein and Horror of Dracula.
+At the same time, Alfred Hitchcock shocked audiences with the lurid sexual content and shocking murders in Psycho.
+Similarly, Herschell Gordon Lewis’ Blood Feast laid the foundations for the splatter films that circulated grindhouse cinemas in the 1970’s.

-As the restrictive regulations of the Hays Code slowly collapsed over the 1960s, even Hollywood prestige films like Bonnie and Clyde (1967) and The Wild Bunch (1969) were introducing audiences to more explicit violence than what previous filmgoers had experienced.
-Poole (2011) has attributed some of American filmgoers increased comfort with explicit gore to the graphic real photographic imagery from the Vietnam War that journalists were channeling into American living rooms on the nightly news.
+As the restrictive Hays Code collapsed over the 1960’s, even Hollywood prestige films like Bonnie and Clyde and The Wild Bunch were introducing audiences to previously unseen explicit violence.
+According to Poole (2011), American film-goers were becoming increasingly comfortable with explicit gore in part due graphic photographic imagery from the Vietnam War.

-Timing and audience reactions uniquely placed NotLD, along with these other films, as a driving transgressive force in what could be shown on film screens.
-From its characterization of the living dead as cannibals to casting a Black protagonist (shot and killed at the film’s conclusion by a rural White mob), Romero pushed boundaries with NotLD in ways not attempted by studio horror films of the past.
+Timing uniquely placed Night of the Living Dead as a driving transgressive force in what could be shown on film screens.
+From its characterization of the living dead as cannibals to casting a Black protagonist, Romero pushed boundaries with Living Dead in ways not previously attempted by studio horror films.

 Essential Viewing for Horror Fans

-After nearly 50 years, Night of the Living Dead (1968) remains one of the best horror films committed to the screen.
-Look no further than the wave of zombie films, television shows, and collectibles that have surfaced in the last decade or so as evidence of Romero’s legacy.
-The film still remains an essential watch for horror fans, having lost none of its ability to shock, and the Criterion Collection release will give old fans and new fans alike the best viewing experience.
+After 50 years, Night of the Living Dead remains one of the best films in the genre.
+Romero’s legacy is reflected by the wave of zombie films, shows, and collectibles that have surfaced in the last decade.
+The film remains an essential watch for horror fans, having lost none of its ability to shock.
+Fortunately, the Criterion Collection release will give old fans and new fans alike the best viewing experience.